 Teachers and administrators will receive training on engagement and the role of technology in student engagement.

-Research Cited: NETS Teachers 5a-5d; ALQTS 3-D-1, 3-D-2; Plan 2020, p.
+Research Cited: NETS-Teachers 5a-5d; ALQTS 3-D-1, 3-D-2; Plan 2020, p.
 23, 29-30, 58, 78-79

-Activity - Content Literacy Activity Type Tier Phase Begin Date Funding Amount & Source Staff Responsible Teachers will be trained to teach content literacy and incorporating technology in integrating literacy into all subject areas.
+Activity Type Tier Phase Begin Date Funding Amount & Source Staff Responsible Teachers will be trained to teach content literacy and incorporating technology in integrating literacy into all subject areas.
 Professional Learning 01/24/2014 05/02/2014 ARI, School Administration, Teachers

-A 5% increase of Pre-K, Kindergarten, First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, Eleventh, Twelfth, Postsecondary, Adult and Ungraded grade Black or African-American, Asian, White, Economically Disadvantaged, Gifted and Talented, Hispanic or Latino, Students with Disabilities, English Learners, Two or More Races, American Indian or Alaska Native and Native Hawaiian or Other Pacific Islander students will demonstrate a proficiency by utilizing authentic learning experiences whereby students incorporate SY 2015-2016 contemporary tools and digital resources to maximize learning in real-world contexts in Career & Technical by 05/02/2014 as measured by lesson plans, classroom observations, and/or student products.
+A 5% increase of All Students will demonstrate a proficiency by utilizing authentic learning experiences whereby students incorporate contemporary tools and digital resources to maximize learning in real-world contexts in Career & Technical by 05/02/2014 as measured by lesson plans, classroom observations, and/or student products.